Saritasa/php-roles-simple/README.md

 You can use built-in class *Saritasa\Roles\Models\Role* to list of models or create new roles in migrations or in code.

+Role model contains 3 fields:

+* **id** (integer) - primary key
+* **name** (string) - supposed to be visible to user and may change, as needed.
+May contain any characters (including spaces), in any case.
+Do not use role name as identifier (ex. to search by it).
+* **slug** (string) - human-readable role identifier, supposed to be constant, while name can be changed.
+You can reference role by slug in code (ex. in *hasRole()* method).
+It's recommended to keep slugs in lowercase, use underscore or dash instead of spaces.

 ```
 class AddRoles extends Migration
 {